-Therefore, inflammasomes are mainly activated by brain microglia, but other types of CNS cells, such as astrocytes and neurons, can also activate inflammasomes and generate IL-1.
+Therefore, inflammasomes are mainly activated by brain microglia, but other types of central nervous system (CNS) cells, such as astrocytes and neurons, can also activate inflammasomes and generate IL-1.
 In addition, inflammasomes participate in degenerative brain diseases by activating the inflammatory network.